‘We have nowhere to go:’ Residents at Jacksonville apartment complex ask for answers after being told to vacate

 She wants a definite answer to what is going to happen as she is concerned her family will be left on the street.
 Benson adds a lot of people in the complex are in the same boat and cannot afford to move.

-A Town Center Apartments representative said they have a meeting with the City of Jacksonville Wednesday to discuss the matter.
+A Town Center Apartments representative said they have a meeting with the City of Jacksonville this Thursday to discuss the matter.

 They also add they are now having to sign residents up for the HOPE program, as a lot of them cannot afford living and moving expenses.